Z-Js-Framework/z-js/README.md

 }
 ```

-Up above, the username will always change to new value as user types into the input.
+Up above, the username will always change to a new value as the user types into the input.

 ## 🗃️ Hooks And Utilities